Tres Hermanas Falls

 Tres Hermanas Falls (Spanish for Three Sisters) is reportedly the third tallest waterfall in the world, with a height of 914 m.
-It is located inside Otishi National Park, near the northern fork of the Cutivireni River, in the Peruvian region of Junín.
+It is located inside Otishi National Park, near the northern fork of the Cutibireni River, in the Peruvian region of Junín.

 Tres Hermanas is a tiered waterfall, with three drops or sections and is surrounded by montane forest.